 Directors, for relationship management, goals and strategy

-Paul has set up workflow automations, so that whenever a deal is marked “Won”, it automatically takes in the next steps, prompting the relevant people to get it into the ERP system and marked as completed in the project folder.
+Paul has set up automations, so that whenever a deal is marked “Won”, it automatically takes in the next steps, prompting the relevant people to get it into the ERP system and marked as completed in the project folder.
 He’s not the only one with specialized uses for Pipedrive.

 Paul knew when he adopted Pipedrive the data it was providing would prove invaluable.